SnapperTT/sttr/README.md

 * `template<typename T> RegNamespace & beginClass(const char * _name)` - Starts a class.
 A class is represented internally as a RegNamespace, so this returns the new one created.
+* `template<typename BASE, typename DERIVED> RegNamespace & deriveClass(const char * _name)` - Starts a class that is derived from another.
+The BASE does not have to be registered when you call this, you may register it before or later.
+If the base is not registered then the derived class is added as a child to the root of the class tree and then placed as a child of the base class when that is registered. *WARNING*: Calling `endClass()` after using this may place you in a different position of the class tree than you expect!
+You should make a seperate `getNamespaceSomehow().beginClass()` call after `endClass()` if using this.
 * `RegNamespace & endClass()` - Ends the class you're working on
 * `RegNamespace & findClass(const char * class_name)` - Searches for a class by name.
 Will trip an assert if target is not found.
 * `RegNamespace * findClassPointer(const char * class_name)` - Searches for a class by name.
 Will NOT trip an assert if target is not found, returns a pointer